Screening and Selection Process to Fill a Classified Position

 5. Interview the applicants:

 Schedule interviews, interview applicants then conduct employment references.
-Use the interview questions approved by HR.
+Use the interview questions approved by Human Resources.
 Take good notes.
-Select the candidate whom is best prepared to successfully perform the duties of the position.
+Select the candidate who is best prepared to successfully perform the duties of the position.
 Also, identify one or two other candidates whom you would also offer the position, in case the top candidate declines the job offer.

 6. Authorization to make a job offer:

-Provide job-related reasons for selection for the candidate you would like to offer the position to.
-Provide job related reasons for non-selection for those candidates interviewed bu not selected.
-This can be prepared in a word document and hand delivered, faxed or emailed to Jaime Parker (firstname.lastname@example.org).
+Provide job-related reasons for selection for the candidate you would like to offer the position.
+Provide job related reasons for non-selection for those candidates interviewed but not selected.
+This can be prepared in a word processing document and hand delivered, faxed or e-mailed to Jaime Parker (firstname.lastname@example.org).
 Reasons for selection/non-selection should be based on job related skills, knowledge and abilities.
-An Office of Affirmative Action Staff member will review the selection/non-selection criteria and contact the department with authorization to make a job offer.
-Be prepared to explain the reason's.
+An Office of Affirmative Action staff member will review the selection/non-selection criteria and contact the department with authorization to make a job offer.
+Be prepared to explain the reasoning for selection/non-selection.
 Departments can identify their second and third choices and the reason(s) that make each of them acceptable for the position.

 7. Offer the position and submit paperwork.
 Offer the position to the selected applicant contingent on a background check.
 After the offer is accepted, complete the PER-10 form, including the reason for selection/non-selection, sign and obtain signatures and submit the form to the Office of Affirmative Action.
 The staff member will sign the PER-10 and return the original document to you via campus mail.